ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

   cost of overproducing is the sum of:
   1. the additional warehousing costs plus
   2. $400 \times  \$15.50 \times 20\% \times \xi$ where $\xi$ is the fraction
   of the year the glasses are held until being sold.

+### Q4: Solution

 - This calculation assumes that all of the variable advertising, distribution, and selling expenses are incurred when the sunglasses are sold, not manufactured.